ly1109/DNN-based-prediction-model-for-seafloor-topography/README.md

-This repository contains data and program used in the manuscript ["Mapping accurate and reliable seafloor topography through deep learning"] submitted to Geophysics on 21th Mar, 2024, by Yang Liu, Sanzhong Li, Weichao Yan, Yi Sun, Haohao Cheng, Yongbo Yu, Zhuoyan Zou.
+This repository contains data and program used in the manuscript ["Mapping accurate and reliable seafloor topography through deep learning"] submitted to Geophysics on Dec, 2024, by Yang Liu, Sanzhong Li, Weichao Yan, Yi Sun, Haohao Cheng, Yongbo Yu, Zhuoyan Zou.

 CONTENTS: